How to Get a Successful Startup by Creating a Messaging Application?

 WhatsApp and Facebook Messenger app have topped the market for over 3 years already, followed by Asian WeChat and QQ.
 Asian mobile messenger app market is continuously expanding local apps, and is actively competing for leadership.

-Most popular mobile messaging apps worldwide as of July 2020, based on number of monthly active users (in millions).
+Most popular mobile messaging apps worldwide in 2023, based on number of monthly active users (in millions).

 If you want to create a messaging app and turn it into a successful startup , you should consider what opportunities are already provided to the users by the giants of messaging industry.
 You might also be interested in 10 tips on getting real with your startup ideas.